 - The number and types of accidents that have occurred there

-Most cities in the United States are in the process of replacing their incandescent traffic lights with LED displays because of three big advantages:
+Most cities in the United States are in the process of replacing their incandescent traffic lights with LED displays because they:

-- LED displays last for years, while incandescent bulbs last for months.
+- Last for years, while incandescent bulbs last for months

-- LED displays save a lot of energy and reduce operating costs.
+- Save a lot of energy and reduce operating costs

 Traffic signals may temporarily be affected with power outages or weather debris blocking view of the signal.